 "The wind bloweth where it listeth" (Jno.
-3:8) It is true, as the Lord said, we cannot tell all about the wind but we can tell which way it is blowing by the way the "straw" travels.
+3:8): It is true, as the Lord said, we cannot tell all about the wind but we can tell which way it is blowing by the way the "straw" travels.
 I have always kept this in mind in trying to figure out the trend of things in the church.

-Of course, many of us have known for several years that there is an open rift among the Sunday School brethren over the "Future Kingdom" or "Premillennialism," as it is called.
+Of course, many of us have known for several years that there is an open rift among the Sur day School brethren over the "Future Kingdom" or "Premillennialism," as it is called.
 That word is almost too big for me!
-But, any way, it is a known fact that Brother R. H. Boll, and E. L. Jorgenson, thru the columns of "Word and Work" have espoused and advocated the idea.
-I have always been ashamed of any trouble in the Church of Christ, but thirty-five or six years ago I discussed this with the Christidelphians, and have since rejoiced the Sunday school brethren.
-However, only last vear a church of Christ, which has always been oval and faithful on all issues-the Old Ramsey congregation, near DeLeon, Texas, divided over the "Future Kingdom" doctrine.
+But, any way, it is a known fact that Brother, R. H. Boll, and E. L. Jorgenson thru the columns of "Word and Work" have es poused and advocated the idea.
+I have always been ashamed of any trouble in the Church of Christ, but thirty-five or six years ago I discussed this with the Christidelphians, and have since rejoiced that no such ideas were among us, except among the Sunday school brethren.
+However, only last year a church of Christ, which has always been loyal and faithful on all issues-the Old Ramsey congregation, near DeLeon, Texas, divided over the "Future Kingdom" doctrine.
 A faction pulled off and built a meeting house of their own.
 They employed Bro.
 J. D. Phillips to hold them a meeting.
-I had wondered just who would do their preaching, for I know that they (or I think I know) believe in one loaf, one cup, the "fruit of the vine" in the cup, one speaking at a time, no women teachers in the assembly, and no "set order for worship."
+I had wondered just who would do their preaching, for I know that they (or I think I know) believe in one loaf, one cup, the "fruit of the vine"/ in the cup, one speaking at a time, no women teachers in the assembly, and no "set order for worship."